datacommonsorg/docsite/api/python/place_obs.md

 ## Examples

-We would like to get all `StatisticalPopulation` and `Observations` for all places of type `City` in year 2017 where the populations have a population type of `Person` is specified by the following constraining properties.
+We would like to get all `StatisticalPopulation`s and `Observation`s for all `Place`s of type `City` in year 2017 where the populations have a population type of `Person` is specified by the following constraining properties.

 * Persons should have [`age`](https://browser.datacommons.org/kg?dcid=age)